siyaa-dev/Earthquake-Detection-India/README.md

 DEPTH_KM - Depth from the earth surface (in Kilometers)

-MW - Moment Magnitude (more accuarte specifically for large scale earthquakes)
+MW - Moment Magnitude (more accurate specifically for large scale earthquakes)

 ## Notebook